 Process water will be treated in the cyanide destruction circuit prior to discharge to the TSF.
 As noted in Section 3.8.7, the SO2-air destruction process has been chosen as the preferred method for cyanide destruction.
-The tailings solution chemistry (Table 3.8.8-1) coming from the detoxification circuit was modelled using the PHREEQCI model, using results presented in literature (Devuyst et al., 1988; Devuyst et al., 1989) for comparable free milling gold circuits.
-In the modelling, typical SO2-air removal factors were assumed.
-Ammonia has been assumed at a value of 6 mg/L which is a common target when using the SO2-air cyanide destruction process.
+The tailings solution chemistry (Table 3.8.8-1) coming from the detoxification circuit was modelled using the PHREEQCI model, using results presented in literature (Devuvst et al., 1988; Devuvst et al., 1989) for comparable free milling gold circuits.
+In the modelling, typical SO2-Air removal factors were assumed.